mtdowner/myfreecodecamp/responsive-web-design/README.md

 Finally, you'll learn how to make webpages that respond to different screen sizes by building a photo gallery with Flexbox, and a magazine article layout with CSS Grid.

-> Note: Some browser extensions, such as ad-blockers and dark mode extensions can interfere with the tests.
+> **Note**: Some browser extensions, such as ad-blockers and dark mode extensions can interfere with the tests.
 If you face issues, we recommend disabling extensions that modify the content or layout of pages, while taking the course.

 ## Courses

 - [x] Learn HTML by Building a Cat Photo App
 - [x] Learn Basic CSS by Building a Cafe Menu

-Learn CSS Colors by Building a Set of Colored Markers
+- [x] Learn CSS Colors by Building a Set of Colored Markers

-Learn HTML Forms by Building a Registration Form
+- [x] Learn HTML Forms by Building a Registration Form

 **Certification Project**

-Survey Form
+- [x] Survey Form

 This is one of the required projects to earn your certification.